iscc/iscc-specs/docs/specification.md

 *[PCF]: Partial Content Flag

+*[LNH]: Leaf Node Hash

+*[INH]: Internal Node Hash

 *[character]: A character is defined as one Unicode code point

 ## Footnotes

 [^base32]: The final base encoding of this specification might change before version 1.
 Base32 was chosen because it is a widely accepted standard and has implementations in most popular programming languages.
-It is url save, case sensitive and encodes the ISCC octets to a fixed size alphanumeric string.
+It is url safe, case insensitive and encodes the ISCC octets to a fixed size alphanumeric string.
 The predictable size of the encoding is a property that we need for composition and decomposition of components without having to rely on a delimiter (hyphen) in the ISCC code representation.
 We might change to a non standard base62, mixed case encoding to create shorter ISCC codes before the final version 1 specification.

 [^component-length]: We might switch to a different base structure for components.
 For example we might use a variable length header and a bigger 8-byte body.
 The header would only be carried in the encoded representation and applications could use full 64-bit space per component.
-Similarity searches make no sense accross different components the type information of the header can be ignored after an ISCC has been decomposed by an application.
+As similarity searches accross different components make no sense, the type information contained in the header of each component can be safely ignored after an ISCC has been decomposed and internaly typed by an application.

+[^sha256d]: To guard against length-extension attacks and second pre-image attacks we use double sha256 for hashing.
+We also prefix the hash input data with a `0x00`-byte for the leaf nodes hashes and with a `0x01`-byte for the  internal node hashes.

 .